-The announcement coincides with SwiftKey’s first-ever Communications Summit, The Future of Identity, Language and Technology, taking place in Delhi today to examine how communications technology is helping the country overcome language barriers, forge new connections and achieve greater freedom of expression.
+The announcement coincides with SwiftKey’s first-ever Communications Summit, The Future of Identity, Language and Technology, taking place in Delhi today to examine how communications technology is helping the country/region overcome language barriers, forge new connections and achieve greater freedom of expression.

 Through transliteration, Tamil speakers using SwiftKey will be able to type in these languages by spelling them out phonetically on the standard QWERTY keyboard – with next-word predictions and corrections appearing in both Latin characters and Tamil script.
 This allows users to type in a mixture of English and their native script without changing the keyboard.

 Tamil transliteration will support multi-script typing, meaning that users can type in English as well as phonetically, using Latin characters for multiple languages.
 As they do so, transliterated predictions will appear – with SwiftKey’s AI predicting which language and script the user wants to communicate in.
 For example, for a multi-lingual Tamil speaker, who uses Hindi and Tamil interchangably, when ‘namaskar’ is typed the prediction bar will show ‘namaskar’, “நமஸ்காரம்”and “नमस्कार”.